morfredus/ESP32-Diagnostic-Arduino-IDE/README.md

-# ESP32 Diagnostic Suite (v3.1.1)
+# ESP32 Diagnostic Suite (v3.1.16)

 Comprehensive diagnostic firmware for ESP32 microcontrollers featuring an interactive web dashboard, automated hardware tests, and bilingual content (FR/EN).
 The firmware targets Arduino Core 3.3.2 and supports the ESP32, ESP32-S2, ESP32-S3, ESP32-C3, ESP32-C6, and ESP32-H2 families.

-## Highlights of version 3.1.1
+## Highlights of version 3.1.16
-- Streamlined source code by removing redundant inline comments and historical markers.
+- Delivered a unified sticky masthead that surfaces the version tag, live Wi-Fi/Bluetooth summaries, and a responsive navigation fallback for small screens.
-- Updated firmware metadata, exports, and documentation to reflect v3.1.1.
+- Exposed Bluetooth® management (enable/disable, rename, reset) directly from the dashboard, backed by the `/api/bluetooth/*` endpoints for automation.
-- Preserved BLE defaults and responsive web dashboard introduced in the 3.1 series.
+- Refined Wi-Fi diagnostics and localisation by enriching scan metadata, restoring the "Non testé" placeholders, and enlarging the `htmlEscape` preallocation for consistent exports.

 ## Project structure
 - `ESP32-Diagnostic.ino` – firmware entry point and diagnostic scheduler.